gitbls/sdm/Docs/Disk-Encryption.md

 # At-rest Disk Encryption

 One tool that can be used to increase system security is encryption.
 This article discusses using sdm to configure encryption for a partition on a Raspberry Pi system disk.
-This makes the loss of a disk far less of a problem, since the content cannot be read without knowing how to decrypt the partition(s) either with a passphrase, Yubikey, or a USB Keyfile Disk.
+This makes the loss or theft of a disk far less of a problem, since the content cannot be read without knowing how to decrypt the partition(s) either with a passphrase, Yubikey, USB Keyfile Disk, or Network Bound Disk Encryption (NBDE).

 sdm supports any combination of an encrypted rootfs and/or encrypted data partitions.